SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     The "environment installed package" of Linux release version should be

-    installed seperating from the system directory in order to conveniently
+    installed separating from the system directory in order to conveniently

     delete without affecting the system directory.

     "oh-my-zsh" is the functional assistant of shell zsh.

-    "vim7.4+" is to wintness the liking lamda of C++11.
+    "vim7.4+" is to witness the liking lambda of C++11.

     "GCC9.1" supports the C11 C14 C+=17, well error prompt.